Wake AHEC Upcoming Continuing Education / Continuing Professional Development / Medical Education Program and Course Listing

 ** Webcast ** *This session will fulfill one hour of the 8-hour DEA requirement. *This learning activity will fulfill one hour of the controlled substances CME requirement for the NCMB.
 This course will review the current state of substance use disorder in North Carolina, review the guidelines for screening for substance use disorder and discuss tools for screening and diagnosing opioid use disorder.
 Discussion on UNC’s clinic's journey to embed OUD treatment in primary care while highlighting QI principles as a tool to effect practice change.
 Finally, case discussions will be presented to teach the application of harm reduction in primary care opioid use disorder treatment along with providing practical resource tools to provide MOUD in primary care.
 This webinar is specifically designed for North Carolina licensed physicians, physician assistants or nurse practitioners currently prescribing controlled substances.
 If you are licensed in a state other than North Carolina, please contact your Medical Board for assistance.
 None of the planners, speakers or joint providers have any relevant financial relationships with ineligible companies to disclose.

-DEA* Treating Chronic Pain and Addiction
+DEA* Treating Chronic Pain and Addiction - Approved for AMA PRA Category 1 Credits (TM)

 ** Webcast ** *This session will fulfill one hour of the 8-hour DEA requirement. *This learning activity will fulfill one hour of the controlled substances CME requirement for the NCMB.
 This lecture reviews the strategies available for treatment of patients with both chronic pain as well as opioid use disorder and explores best practices in non-pharmacologic and pharmacologic treatment, including the use of opioid analgesics.
 This webinar is specifically designed for North Carolina licensed physicians, physician assistants or nurse practitioners currently prescribing controlled substances.
 If you are licensed in a state other than North Carolina, please contact your Medical Board for assistance.
 None of the planners, speakers or joint providers have any relevant financial relationships with ineligible companies to disclose.

-DEA* Responding to Pediatric Substance Use
+DEA* Responding to Pediatric Substance Use - Approved for AMA PRA Category 1 Credits (TM)

 ** Webcast ** *This session will fulfill one hour of the 8-hour DEA requirement. *This learning activity will fulfill one hour of the controlled substances CME requirement for the NCMB.
 This session will review national and NC youth substance use trends, provide an overview of pediatric screening, brief intervention and referral to treatment algorithm with specific focus on approaches to brief interventions.
 This webinar is specifically designed for North Carolina licensed physicians, physician assistants or nurse practitioners currently prescribing controlled substances.
 If you are licensed in a state other than North Carolina, please contact your Medical Board for assistance.
 None of the planners, speakers or joint providers have any relevant financial relationships with ineligible companies to disclose.

 DEA* The End of a Bygone Era: Removal of the X-wavier.
-Next Steps in Buprenorphine Prescribing
+Next Steps in Buprenorphine Prescribing - Approved for AMA PRA Category 1 Credits (TM)

 ** Webcast ** *This session will fulfill one hour of the 8-hour DEA requirement. *This learning activity will fulfill one hour of the controlled substances CME requirement for the NCMB.
 This presentation will discuss the opioid epidemic and it’s impact in North Carolina, plus focus on how the changes in the illicit drug supply has impacted treatment for opioid use disorder.
 This webinar is specifically designed for North Carolina licensed physicians, physician assistants or nurse practitioners currently prescribing controlled substances.
 If you are licensed in a state other than North Carolina, please contact your Medical Board for assistance.
 None of the planners, speakers or joint providers have any relevant financial relationships with ineligible companies to disclose.

-DEA* Understanding the Impacts of Stigma: Substance Use Disorder
+DEA* Understanding the Impacts of Stigma: Substance Use Disorder - Approved for AMA PRA Category 1 Credits (TM)

 ** Webcast ** This presentation will discuss the impacts of stigma relating to Substance Use Disorder (SUD). *This session will fulfill one hour of the 8-hour DEA requirement. *This learning activity will fulfill one hour of the controlled substances CME requirement for the NCMB.
 This webinar is specifically designed for North Carolina licensed physicians, physician assistants or nurse practitioners currently prescribing controlled substances.
 If you are licensed in a state other than North Carolina, please contact your Medical Board for assistance.
 None of the planners, speakers or joint providers have any relevant financial relationships with ineligible companies to disclose.

-DEA* Addiction and Mental Illness
+DEA* Addiction and Mental Illness - Approved for AMA PRA Category 1 Credits (TM)

 ** Webcast ** The presentation addresses epidemiology and causal relationships involved in co-occurring psychiatric and substance use disorders.
 Recommendations are provided regarding clinical management and communicating effectively with patients experiencing these co-morbidities. *This session will fulfill one hour of the 8-hour DEA requirement. *This learning activity will fulfill one hour of the controlled substances CME requirement for the NCMB.
 This webinar is specifically designed for North Carolina licensed physicians, physician assistants or nurse practitioners currently prescribing controlled substances.
 If you are licensed in a state other than North Carolina, please contact your Medical Board for assistance.
 None of the planners, speakers or joint providers have any relevant financial relationships with ineligible companies to disclose.

-DEA* The Impact of Stigma and Bias on Substance Use Disorder Diagnosis and Treatment
+DEA* The Impact of Stigma and Bias on Substance Use Disorder Diagnosis and Treatment - Approved for AMA PRA Category 1 Credits (TM)

 ** Webcast ** This presentation will educate providers on common stigmas patients experience when seeking treatment for substance abuse.
 Providers will also learn about how systemic biases lead to disparate treatment outcomes and begin to discuss different ways providers can intervene to promote equitable treatment. *This session will fulfill one hour of the 8-hour DEA requirement. *This learning activity will fulfill one hour of the controlled substances CME requirement for the NCMB.
 This webinar is specifically designed for North Carolina licensed physicians, physician assistants or nurse practitioners currently prescribing controlled substances.
 If you are licensed in a state other than North Carolina, please contact your Medical Board for assistance.
 None of the planners, speakers or joint providers have any relevant financial relationships with ineligible companies to disclose.

-DEA* Current State of MOUD Access
+DEA* Current State of MOUD Access - Approved for AMA PRA Category 1 Credits (TM)

 ** Webcast ** This presentation will provide information on the recent federal changes to prescribing buprenorphine, access issues at the community pharmacy level and strategies for prescribing. *This session will fulfill one hour of the 8-hour DEA requirement. *This learning activity will fulfill one hour of the controlled substances CME requirement for the NCMB.
 This webinar is specifically designed for North Carolina licensed physicians, physician assistants or nurse practitioners currently prescribing controlled substances.
 If you are licensed in a state other than North Carolina, please contact your Medical Board for assistance.
 None of the planners, speakers or joint providers have any relevant financial relationships with ineligible companies to disclose.